Skip to main content

 More information about Drum Castle.

-CASTLE FRASER - Saturday 14th September
+Visit on Saturday 14th September

 Stand before one of the largest tower houses in Scotland, with a core that dates from as early as 1450.
 Explore the grand hall and towers, discovering the colourful history of the Fraser lairds.